hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed deactivating of all themes by Ctrl+Click on the Integrations page.
 * Fixed theme name display upon activation.
 * Fixed display of the hCaptcha shortcode with individual parameters.
+* Fixed usage of theme in shortcode and form args.

 = 4.7.1 =
 * Fixed _load_textdomain_just_in_time notice with WordPress 6.7.